Dr. Alex Stone, DPT, CSCS

 The Achedaway Cupper’s killer feature is the dynamic suction.
 It’s also slightly more robust than TheraCup and has better equipment and accessories (including an App).

-However, the heat component of the TheraCup stands out too.
+However, the heat component of the TheraCup also stands out.

 It’s tough to pick a clear winner here.
 Depending on how you want your treatment to feel, either smart cupped device can be the winner.
-We recommend trying them both if you can.
+We recommend trying both if possible.
 It’s a draw!

 Until next time!